Josef Greenfield - Counselling Psychologist, CBT therapist (BABCP accredited)

 - Grief, loss, bereavement

-£60 per session - sessions last one hour.
+£60 face-to-face per session - sessions last one hour.

 I offer clinical supervision - please ask.

-I also offer clinical supervision to trainee CBT therapists, psychologists and trained counsellors.
+I offer clinical supervision to trainee CBT therapists, psychologists and trained counsellors.

 I can provide schools, groups and organisation psycho-educational courses, workshops or programmes on issues including: anxiety; academic/exam performance; exam stress/anxiety; depression; procrastination; mindfulness; adoption; resilience and other topics.